This post may contain affiliate links. Please see my disclosure policy for more details.

 On the western side of Middle Head you’ll find Snug Cove, a picturesque working port where fishing trawlers leave from daily.

-There are a couple of cafes at the wharf, as well as the Sapphire Coast Discovery Marine Centre.
+If you want lunch or coffee, there are a couple of cafes at Snug Cove wharf, as well as the Sapphire Coast Discovery Marine Centre.

 Ben Boyd National Park